Aiswarya12-gpu/rl-quic-leo/README.md

 This work contributes:

-- A system-level integration of RL with QUIC
+- A learning-based congestion control framework for QUIC
-- A practical control-loop design using PyBind11
+- A PyBind11-based integration between simulation and RL
-- An evaluation of learning-based congestion control in LEO environments
+- A system-level evaluation under realistic LEO conditions

 The contribution focuses on adaptive behavior rather than protocol redesign.